Requirements and Setup

-BANK DOCUMENT OPTION 1: VOIDED CHECK
+BANK DOCUMENT EXAMPLE 1: VOIDED CHECK

-A satisfactory voided check must be an official committee check with the name of the committee printed on it — it cannot be a starter or temporary check.
 The uploaded image must include the entire check, and all of the text must be legible (see example below).

-BANK DOCUMENT OPTION 2: BANK LETTER
+BANK DOCUMENT EXAMPLE 2: BANK LETTER

 - Your committee name (or Doing Business As name) must be indicated as the name associated with the account.

 - Full bank account number must be printed on the letter (not handwritten).

 - Full bank routing number must be printed on the letter (not handwritten).

 The uploaded image must include the entire letter, and all of the text must be legible.

 Because the IRS does not update its database in real time, we may not be able to verify your EIN if it was established within the last 6 months.
 If you recently obtained your EIN, our Merchant Account Setup Form will prompt you to upload a document from the IRS confirming they issued the EIN to your committee.
 If your EIN is long-standing, you will still be given the option to upload a document.
 Uploading the EIN document is helpful in expediting the setup process but not mandatory for long-standing EINs.